albertkjoller/QuotesNMovies/index.md

 On the yearly level of total number of quotes and total income from movies it seems rather unlikely that quotes should affect the Box Office sales as the number of quotes in 2015-2016 compared to the later years do not look similar to the trend in total yearly Box Office revenue.

 On the other hand, when regarding movies in general - and thus not on a yearly basis - there is (on paper) a positive relation between the amount of quotes as well as the Box Office related for movies.
+Even though the trend in theory is valid, one can question whether the total number of quotes is in practice good for modeling the box office revenue as you can see that it's heavily affected by outliers:

+###Comment: Felix  plot - box office and quotes!
 <img src="./assets/images/movie.png" width="200" />

 So in general, the total income of a movie can to some extend be described by the total amount of quotes portraying the movie.
 But couldn't it also be the case that content of quotes has a say in describing Box Office sales?
 One way to look at content of quotes is by analyzing the sentiment of quotes - are they expressing a positive or negative opinion on the movie they concern?